witt3rd/claude-plugins/plugins/azkg/commands/create-note.md

 ## References

-[If research provided citations, include them here] [1] Source URL
+[1] Source URL from Perplexity research
-[2] Source URL
+[2] Source URL from Perplexity research
 ```

-**Content guidelines:**
+**Content Synthesis Guidelines** (from `_shared_content_synthesis.md`):

+**DO**:
+- Create complete educational document that systematically answers questions
+- Include specific details, quotes, examples, data points from research
+- Build understanding progressively from atomic to central question
+- Provide standalone educational value for readers learning the topic
-- Write for LLM context consumption, not just human reading
+- Write for LLM context consumption and human reading
-- Complete enough to stand alone when attached to prompt
-- Technical and specific, avoid vague generalities
-- No hyperbolic language or marketing claims
 - Use wikilinks `[[note]]` to reference existing notes
-- Code examples where appropriate
+- Include code examples where appropriate
-- Concrete, actionable information
+- Be technical and specific with concrete, actionable information

+**DO NOT**:
+- Simply analyze the question structure or list questions without substantial answers
+- Use vague generalities or hyperbolic language
+- Include marketing claims or unsupported assertions

 ## 7. Add Bidirectional Relationships